karlvr/openapi-generator-plus-generators/packages/typescript-fetch-client/README.md

-# TypeScript Fetch Browser API generator for OpenAPI Generator+
+# TypeScript Fetch Browser API generator for OpenAPI Generator Plus

-An [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) template for a TypeScript API client using Fetch in a Browser.
+An [OpenAPI Generator Plus](https://github.com/karlvr/openapi-generator-plus) template for a TypeScript API client using Fetch in a Browser.
 For an API client to use in Node applications, see [typescript-fetch-node-client-generator](https://github.com/karlvr/openapi-generator-plus-generators/tree/master/packages/typescript-fetch-node-client).

 ## Using

-See the [OpenAPI Generator+](https://github.com/karlvr/openapi-generator-plus) documentation for how to use generator templates.
+See the [OpenAPI Generator Plus](https://github.com/karlvr/openapi-generator-plus) documentation for how to use generator templates.

 ## Config file